Acer rubrum: Description

-Though A. rubrum is sometimes easy to identify, it is highly changeable in morphological characteristics.
-It is a medium to large sized tree, reaching heights of 27 to 38 m and exceptionally over 41 m in the southern Appalachians where conditions favor its growth.
+Though A. rubrum is sometimes easy to identify, it is highly variable in morphological characteristics.
+It is a medium to large tree, reaching heights of 27 to 38 m and exceptionally over 41 m in the southern Appalachians where conditions favour its growth.
 The leaves are usually 9 to 11 cm long on a full-grown tree.
 The trunk diameter often ranges from 46 to 88 cm; depending on the growing conditions, however, open-grown trees can attain diameters of up to 153 cm.
 The trunk remains free of branches until some distance up the tree on forest grown trees, while individuals grown in the open are shorter and thicker with a more rounded crown.
 Trees on poorer sites often become malformed and scraggly.
 Generally the crown is irregularly ovoid with ascending whip-like curved shoots.
 The bark is a pale grey and smooth when the individual is young.
 As the tree grows the bark becomes darker and cracks into slightly raised long plates.
-The largest known living red maple is located near Armada, Michigan, at a height of 38.1 m and a bole circumference, at breast height, of 4.95 m.
+The tallest known living red maple is near Sevierville in the Great Smoky Mountains National Park, with a height of 43.59 m, and the largest known is near Armada, Michigan, with a height of 38.1 m and a bole circumference, at breast height, of 4.95 m.

+The leaves of the red maple are deciduous and arranged oppositely on the twig.
+They are around 5–10 cm long and wide with three to five palmate lobes and a serrated margin.
+The sinuses are typically narrow, but the leaves can exhibit considerable variation.